Home Sănătate How does a lack of vitamins and microelements manifest?

 • Protects blood vessels from cholesterol.

-• Helps the body fight stress, protects against the negative effects of toxins, helps to produce stress hormones that work in appropriate situations.
+• Helps the body fight stress, protects against the negative effects of toxins, and helps produce stress hormones that work in appropriate situations.

-• Increases resistance to infectious diseases, prevents cancer.
+• Increases resistance to infectious diseases and prevents cancer.

-• It normalizes blood clotting, participates in hematopoiesis, is a natural anti-allergic element.
+• Normalizes blood clotting, participates in hematopoiesis, and is a natural antiallergic element.

-• Works actively in the production of collagen and elastin.
+• Actively works in the production of collagen and elastin.

 • Promotes the redox process.

-• It does not break down and improves the absorption of vitamins A, E, B1, B2, pantothenic and folic acids.
+• Prevents destruction and improves the absorption of vitamins A, E, B1, B2, pantothenic and folic acids.

-• Reduces the risk of oncology of the esophagus, bladder, colon and endometrium.
+• Reduces the risk of cancer of the esophagus, bladder, colon and endometrium.

-Vitamin C is best absorbed with vitamin E, therefore, taking ascorbic acid tablets without an additional source of vitamin E is ineffective and practically useless.
+Vitamin C is best absorbed with vitamin E, so taking tableted ascorbic acid without an additional source of vitamin E is ineffective and practically useless.

-Vitamin can enter the body only through food, unfortunately, it cannot be produced by itself.
-The weakness of the vitamin is that it is excreted from the body very quickly.
-The reasons for a lack of vitamin C can be problems with the gastrointestinal tract, when the absorption of the vitamin is impaired, pregnancy, problems with the thyroid gland and unhealthy diet, when the body receives less than the daily norm.
+The vitamin can only enter the body through food; unfortunately, it cannot be produced on its own.
+The weakness of the vitamin is that it is eliminated from the body very quickly.
+The reasons for a lack of vitamin C can be problems with the gastrointestinal tract, when the absorption of the vitamin is impaired, pregnancy, problems with the thyroid gland and poor nutrition, when the body receives less than the daily norm.

-If we talk about symptoms, then there is a lack of vitamin B:
+If we talk about symptoms, then a lack of vitamin B appears:

 • profuse bleeding;